-The other day I was hanging out on Mars' Hill, or maybe it was Walmart, or the Washington Mall and the lady next to me piped up, "You mean Washington Square Mall?
+The other day I was hanging out on Mars' Hill.
+No, wait -- maybe it was Walmart -- I mean, Washington Mall and the lady next to me piped up, "You mean Washington Square Mall?
 Have they got their Christmas decorations up yet?"

 And I said, "Actually, I was thinking that big stretch of pavement between the Lincoln Memorial and the Washington Monument."